net-lisias-ksph/Snacks/GameData/WildBlueIndustries/Snacks/Readme.txt

 Snacks!
-Continued

 Original mod by: Troy Gruetzmacher (tgruetzm) Continuation by: Angel-125

 Snacks was originally published by Troy Gruetzmacher (tgruetzm) in August of 2014.
 It offered a novel and lightweight solution to life support for those that didn't want the complexity of more sophisticated mods like TAC Life Support.
-Two years later, the game has advanced and while the original author appears to have moved on, it was time to give Snacks an update.
+Two years later, the game advanced and while the original author moved on, it was time to give Snacks an update.

 Features:
 - Friendly, lightweight life support system
 - Highly configurable to support your play style
 - Optional consequences that won't brick your mission

-Snacks Continued retains the simplicity of the original mod while adding new options.
 You can configure things like snacks consumed per meal, meals per day, enable/disable recycling, recycling efficiency, and various penalties for hungry kerbals including reputation loss, fines, and partial loss of vehicle control.
 You can even enable/disable random snacking if desired.
 Just like with the stock CommNet, the penalties won't brick your mission.
 All of these options are found in the Game Difficulty screen.
-And if you're new to Snacks Continued, please consult the KSPedia.
+And if you're new to Snacks, please consult the KSPedia.

 LICENSE
 Source code: The MIT License (MIT)